ScaleneTriangle/Micromouse/README.md

 the goal: Using sensor inputs.
 Building the internal understanding of the maze like the previous robot design, but using a heuristic distance from the center of the maze to choose the path more likely to reach the goal.
--A* Search Algorithm: As described in Implementation.
+- A* Search Algorithm: As described in Implementation.

 ## Model Evaluation and Validation
 ![Robot Scores](/Maze_Images/Scores.PNG?raw=true "Robot Scores")